blekenbleu/blekenbleu.github.io/GitHubW10.md

 27 October 2018
 See my [GitHub Pages website](https://blekenbleu.github.io/) for the published version of this page *with working links*.

-This was written *after* Windows 10 installation,
+This was written *after* first Windows 10 installation,
 which followed Windows 8.1 installation.
+Having multiple Windows PCs enables discovering multiple ways to fail
+without the overhead of virtual machines.

-**The short version**: wait for installation using Windows Subsystem for Linux
+**The short version**: maybe wait for [installation using Windows Subsystem for Linux](GitHubWSL)
 ...which should basically be an [Ubuntu Installation](https://jekyllrb.com/docs/installation/ubuntu/)
-FWIW, a Fedora distro on WSL would be preferable,
+FWIW, a Fedora distro on WSL would be preferred,
-but is as yet unsupported and problematic even for [better hackers than I](https://github.com/RoliSoft/WSL-Distribution-Switcher)
+but is as yet unsupported and problematic even for [better hackers](https://github.com/RoliSoft/WSL-Distribution-Switcher)

 Jekyll requires Ruby.
 Downloaded [Ruby WITHOUT Dev toolchain](https://github.com/oneclick/rubyinstaller2),
 .. but that installer anyway ran `ridk.cmd`,
-which prompted for Dev toolchain..
+which prompted for Dev toolchain, to which `Enter` was pressed..
 FWIW, `ridk.cmd` is a Windows script
 that will not run from within a bash shell.